 Basic Facts About Mosquitoes

-- The Mosquito belong to the insect order of Diptera or flies.
+- Mosquitos belong to the insect order of Diptera or flies.

 - There are over 170 species of mosquitoes in the U.S.

-- Mosquitoes require water for the development of egg, larva, pupa and adult.
+- Mosquitoes require water for the development of eggs, larva, pupa, and adults.

 - Only the female will suck blood but both male and female will feed on sugar and nectar.